balakrishna31arju/AI-Internship-Pantech-Solutions/Deep Learning/Character-Recognition-PyQt5-GUI/README.md

 Create a model file using Training.

-A Dataset with Train & Test Folders is needed to run the program.
+A Dataset (any  language) with Train (A folder for every character with minimum 10 images) & Test Folders is needed to run the program.